 Charlie advises on Greenpeace International’s anti-SLAPP strategy and wider issues of corporate accountability.
 Prior to joining the Legal Unit at Greenpeace International, he worked as a legal consultant in Somaliland, where he worked with government ministries and state institutions to build up the territory’s justice sector in line with international human rights standards.
 Charlie is a member of the Bar of England & Wales and holds an LL.M. degree in international human rights law.

 Legal Counsel Campaigns

-Michelle advises the Arctic & Oil, Oceans and Food campaigns.
+Michelle advises campaigns on Arctic & Oil, Oceans and Food.
 Prior to joining Greenpeace International, Michelle worked in international human rights, international criminal law and asylum law.
 She also has experience in EU competition law.
 Michelle is an attorney registered in the New York Bar and holds a Juris Doctor from Yale Law School.
 She is also a Dutch lawyer.

 Senior Legal Counsel Organisation / advocaat